-Figure 3: The feedback queue viewed as a network of two queues paper, we show that the A process is a Markov chain that is recurrent and irreducible.
+Figure 3: The feedback queue viewed as a network of two queues The A traffic processes is the embedded stochastic process resulting from viewing the state of the network just prior to every arrival transition in the network.
+The arriving job is not included in the state description.
+In this paper, we show that the A process is a Markov chain that is recurrent and irreducible.
 The queueing network configuration is captured in the A process, so the underlying Markov chain could be periodic or non-periodic depending on the configuration.
 Prior studies of arrival instant traffic processes have viewed the state of the network just prior to arrival at a single queue [2, 3, 6].
 The A traffic process views the network state prior to arrival at every queue in the network.
 Typically, such traffic processes are very complex [6].
 However, this is not the case with the A traffic process.
 It is surprising that this traffic process has not been analyzed since it is simple and captures a lot of information about the queueing network.
-The stationary distribution of the A Markov chain can be used to: - compute the limiting queue length distribution of the queueing network (if this distribution exists), - 2. compute the arrival instant queue length distribution of every queue in the network, where the arrival instant distribution refers to the probability of finding $i \geq 0$ jobs in the feedback queue just prior to a job joining the queue.
-The arriving job could be either an external arrival or a feedback arrival.

-show the relationship between the arrival instant distribution and the limiting queue length distribution.
-In this paper, we analyze the A processes of the feed-back queue, an ordinary M/M/1 queue, and a closed feed-back network.
-The A process explains the product-form behavior of these different networks.
+The stationary distribution of the A Markov chain can be used to: - compute the limiting queue length distribution of the queueing network (if this distribution exists), - compute the arrival instant queue length distribution of every queue in the network, where the arrival instant distribution refers to the probability of finding i ≥ 0 jobs in the feedback queue just prior to a job joining the queue.
+The arriving job could be either an external arrival or a feedback arrival. - 3. show the relationship between the arrival instant distribution and the limiting queue length distribution.
+We analyze the A processes of the feedback queue, an ordinary M/M/1 queue, and a closed feedback network.
+The A process is the only traffic process that links these different networks.
 In the next section, we analyze the A traffic process of the feedback network.
 2 A Traffic Process We first analyze the feedback network shown in Figure 3.
 The feedback queue is queue 1 while the external queue is queue 2.
-The jobs in the network move from queue to queue according to the Markov switching rule [2] given below: $$R = \left| \begin{array}{cc} \mathsf{p} & \mathsf{q} \\ 1 & 0 \end{array} \right|$$ The Markov switching matrix, R, referred to as the routing matrix, is stochastic and finite.
+The jobs in the network move from queue to queue according to the Markov switching rule [2] given below: $$R = \begin{vmatrix} \mathsf{p} & \mathsf{q} \\ 1 & 0 \end{vmatrix}$$ The Markov switching matrix, R, referred to as the routing matrix, is stochastic and finite.
 Hence, the switching process is irreducible and there exists a solution for the system of stationary linear equations [4]: $$\mathbf{V}R = \mathbf{V} \tag{1}$$ The solution is unique up to a multiplicative constant.
 The ratio V(i)/V(j) is the mean number of visits to queue i in between two visits to queue j [1].
 The solution V gives the relative visit counts to the two queues in the network [7].
 The relative visit count of the external queue with respect to the feedback queue is q.
 The queue length process for the network is given by: